vineeths96/Data-Engineering-Nanodegree/Project 6 Capstone Project/README.md

 #### Explore and Assess the Data

 For the sake of this project, I have used `Historical Tweet mode` since real time streaming large amount of tweet data takes a significant amount of time.
 As of implementing this project, I ran this project on my local machine but deploying them on the cloud would be better due to its high reliability, availability and fault tolerance.
 We can use cloud services such as [AWS EC2](https://aws.amazon.com/ec2) to deploy the tweet streaming (or even the whole project) for this purpose.

-A quick data exploration and quality assessment was done on the datasets using Jupyter notebook [here](./notebooks/Exploratory Data Analysis.ipynb).
+A quick data exploration and quality assessment was done on the datasets using Jupyter notebook [here](./notebooks/Exploratory_Data_Analysis.ipynb).
 The happiness index data had no issues - no duplicates and no missing values.
-The temperature data contained some NULL values (around 4%), and the corresponding records were dropped before uploading to AWS S3.
+The temperature data contained some NULL values (around 4%), and the correpysponding records were dropped before uploading to AWS S3.
 The tweet data, since being obtained from dynamic Twitter API, had standardization issues.
 For example, the location entries contained entries like "earth", some entries had city-country format and others had countries alone.
 If we process the tweet location data using some geographical tools, we could get the exact country location we wanted to.

 #### Define the Data Model